AndrewBrownK/krusty-kache/README.md

 > 4. The API definitions and formats used to communicate with this API are up to you

 off the top of my head, REST is very logical do to GET, PUT, DELETE, etc. A json payload seems fine.
 So far I'm undecided what to do for the key.
 Maybe I'll accept any reasonable string.
+Actually, forget JSON payload, since we don't care about the contents of what you are caching.
+We'll just use the HTTP body and not care what it is.

 > 5. We expect that this service will be runnable, we’ll be able to connect to it, cache things and retrieve them.